marinov98/Personal_Projects/README.md

 # Welcome to my Statistics Calculator! :octocat:

 ## To Do's
-- make the program able to accept csv's (and maybe other file types in the future)
-- restructure the program to a CLI
 - make a website for the calculator
 - use cmake to launch
 - Extensively test the calculator using the [doctest](https://github.com/onqtam/doctest) testing framework